“If I had asked people what they wanted, they would have said faster horses.” — Henry Ford, Founder of Ford Motors

 The problem with the big companies is that their business environment does not allow them to pursue disruptive innovation when they first arise because they are not-profitable initially.

 Most big firms are not comfortable with disruptive innovations as these innovations do not satisfy their current customers.
-They only focus on the demands of the mainstream customers.
+They only focus on the demands of mainstream customers.
 If the customer wants better products, they’ll keep evolving the products.

 Moreover, these kinds of in-house disruptive innovation can burn huge resources away from the sustaining innovation — which is required to compete against the current competitions.
 Therefore, these companies are ‘held captive’ by their most profitable customers, restricting them from pursuing disruptions.